 Generative AI can also help design more effective and targeted public health campaigns tailored to the specific needs of underserved or vulnerable communities:

-AI can analyze demographic and cultural factors to create personalized public health messages for campaigns such as smoking cessation, vaccination, or disease prevention to ensure they resonate with different populations.
+AI can analyze demographic and cultural factors to create personalized public health messages for campaigns such as smoking cessation, vaccination, and disease prevention, ensuring they resonate with different populations.

 12. Optimizing resource allocation

-By simulating various public health scenarios, AI helps policymakers evaluate the impact of different interventions while allowing for resource allocation where it is most needed, particularly in hard-to-reach areas.
+By simulating various public health scenarios, AI helps policymakers evaluate the impact of different interventions and allocate resources where they are most needed, particularly in hard-to-reach areas.

 13. Addressing health disparities and increasing healthcare access